adedotunmd/life_expectancy/README.md

 ---

 ## About Me
-I am Adedotun Ayodele a Medical Doctor, Data Professional and Sports Enthusiast.
-I love digging deep into data to create insights.
-My main domains are healthcare and sports.
+I’m Adedotun Ayodele, a Medical Doctor with master’s degrees in Public Health and Data Science.
+I currently serve as the Clinical Director and Head of Data Analytics at JBS Gerontology Centre—the first hospital dedicated to elderly care in West Africa.
+I’m passionate about advancing data-driven approaches to optimize geriatric health across Africa and founded Elderly Health, a data-focused newsletter addressing critical issues affecting older adults.

 Let’s connect on a deeper level: